remix-run/remix/.changeset/tidy-jokes-sparkle.md

 "@remix-run/server-runtime": patch
 ---

-Ensure stack traces are removed from all server side errors in production
+We now ensure that stack traces are removed from all server side errors in production